balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 }
 ```

-And the listener at consumer’s side:
+And listener at consumer’s side:

 ```java
 @Component